dotzenith/AvatarAPI/README.md

 # AvatarAPI
-An API to serve quotes from Avatar: The Last Airbender
+An API for quotes from Avatar: The Last Airbender